TunerTime is a tool for visualizing sound, a detail-oriented augmentation for the human ear. It can be used to tune pianos, and for many other uses.

 If the note is flat, the red and green lines will slope down.
 If it is sharp, they will slope up.
 If it is very sharp or very flat (or you set it for the wrong note), the lines will appear vertical or messy.
 If it is sounding a beat note (perhaps due to resonating with other parts of the instrument), the lines will be wavy.

-Another thing to do is set TunerTime to E, and then sound an A. Notice how the harmonics of the A do show up (imperfectly) in the E. C'est la vie.
+Another thing to do is set TunerTime to E-5, and then sound an A-3.
+Notice how the 3rd harmonic of A-3 shows up in the E-5 strobe.
+The 3rd harmonic is 1901.955 cents (1 octave, 7 semitones, and spare change) higher than the fundamental.
+C'est la vie.

 Three harmonics are shown at once, by default showing the two upper octaves.